 MOTIVATION AND NOVELTY

-This NSF Plant Genome application aims to enable plant biologists to perform gene network studies across a wide variety of plant genomes.
-The overall approach to enabling this research is to develop machine learning methods that enable us to (i) exploit Next-Gen sequence data across a large number of plant species to “learn” the gene networks in data rich species and infer them in data poor species, to (ii) exploit data from crop species to predict testable hypotheses in models, and (iii) to develop pipelines to enable network analysis and the identification of BioModules in any species of interest.
-The tools and approaches we develop to identify such biomodules that are conserved across species will enhance the ability to predict the “translatability” of derived hypotheses from models to crops, and between crops.
-By making the tool “user friendly” we will also empower the plant biologists to navigate across species and use their knowledge base to evaluate the significance of modules conserved across species, a task not amenable to computer scientists.
+This NSF Plant Genome application aims to enable plant biologists to infer and exploits gene networks across a wide variety of plant genomes.
+The overall approach to enabling this research is to develop machine learning methods that enable us to (i) exploit Next-Gen sequence data across a large number of plant species to construct the gene networks in data-rich species and infer them in data poor species, to (ii) exploit data associated with traits in crop species to predict networks and testable hypotheses in model species, and (iii) to develop a pipeline X-Net to enable network construction and the identification of BioModules in any species of interest, as data becomes available.
+These cross-network approaches will promote hypothesis derivation in crops and will enhance the ability to predict the “translatability” of gene functionality from models to crops, and between crops.
+By making the X-Net tool “user friendly”, we will also empower the plant biologists to generate and evaluate the significance of modules conserved across plant species, a task beyond the expertise of computer scientists.

 BACKGROUND:

 Gene interaction networks and Arabidopsis.
 Analyzing gene expression data in the context of gene networks has enabled hypothesis-driven gene discovery, for example, to reveal transcriptional responses to external stimuli and to uncover coordinate expression of different genes [Usadel 2009 Plant Cell Environ] [Lee 2010, Nature Biotech] [Gutierrez 2007 Genome Biology].
 Such studies have shown that functionally related genes tend to be transcriptionally coordinated (i.e., co-expressed) [Stuart et al., 2003 Science; Persson et al., 2005 PNAS].
 Using these “guilt-by-association” approaches, coexpression network analyses have proved valuable for rapid inference of gene function, subcellular localization of gene products, and biological pathway discovery [Wei et al., 2006 Plant Physiol; Yonekura-Sakakibara et al., 2008 Plant Cell; San Clemente et al., 2009 ; Usadel et al., 2009 Plant Cell Environment; Klie et al., 2010 J. Computational Biology].
 In Arabidopsis, network tools developed to integrate co-expression data with other sources of gene interaction data (e.g. protein-DNA, protein-protein and other interactions) have also been deployed to study gene function.
-“AraNet” – a probabilistic network tool [Lee et al 2010-Nature Biotech]- has been used to identify genes associated with traits using early seedling development as a test case.
-The Arabidopsis Multinetwork [Gutierrez et al 2007, 2008, and Katari et al 2010] - developed in the previous cycle of this NSF grant - has been used to derive and validate biological hypotheses for gene regulatory networks involved in carbon and nitrogen sensing [Gutierrez et al Genome Biol 2007, Gutierrez PNAS 2008] and in the nitrogen regulation of lateral root development [Gifford et al 2008], as examples.
+For example, “AraNet” – a probabilistic network tool [Lee et al 2010-Nature Biotech]- has been used to identify genes associated with traits using early seedling development as a test case.
+Likewise, the Arabidopsis Multinetwork [Gutierrez et al 2007 Genome Biology, Gutierrez et al 2008 PNAS, and Katari et al 2010] - developed in under previous NSF funding of this grant - has been used to derive and validate biological hypotheses for gene regulatory networks involved in carbon and nitrogen sensing [Gutierrez et al Genome Biol 2007, Gutierrez PNAS 2008] and in the nitrogen regulation of lateral root development [Gifford et al 2008], as examples.
+With the advent of Next-Gen sequencing, it is now possible to generate transcriptome data for a large number of species.
+The challenge now is to build on the successes in the data rich models to chart a path to generating gene networks and candidate genes across plant species, especially crops.